-I like to mix up this marinade in the morning; it takes about five minutes.
+If you can, mix up the marinade in the morning; it takes about five minutes.
 The chicken gets so much flavor from the marinade, and remains really juicy after cooking.
-We love to grill this chicken for that summery, smoky flavor, but if the weather’s not cooperating, this chicken bakes well too.
-What I love about this recipe is that while the chicken and rice cook, I can chop up all my veggies and garnishes.
-Everything is ready at the same time, and we’re scarfing down our fajita bowls in no time.
-The mixture of textures and flavors in these bowls is light and full of flavor and perfect for warm summer nights.
+If the weather is good, we love to grill this chicken for that smoky flavor, but this chicken bakes well too.
+While the chicken and rice cook, you can chop up all the veggies and garnishes.
+Everything is ready at the same time, and dinner is served.

 Easy Fajita Bowls